CAB officers search Hutch gang member’s fortified Dublin home

 Officers from the Criminal Assets Bureau carried out searches on Tuesday at a Dublin home as part of an on-going investigation targeting the proceeds of crime.
 Photograph: An Garda via Facebook

-The property, which has had hundreds of thousands of euro invested to renovate and extend it, is the main asset under investigation by Cab and may be seized.
+The property in Coolock, which has had hundreds of thousands of euro invested to renovate and extend it, is the main asset under investigation by Cab and may be seized.

 A former local authority house, the property is owned by a Dublin criminal linked to the Hutch gang and has been fitted with bullet-proof and blast-proof doors and windows.